fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 ???
 "Multithreading with `Expand`"
     Simple programs are usually run on a single thread.
 You can think of a thread as a thought process.
 For a Computer to be able to "multitask", they require multiple threads.

-    `Expand` has the parameter `:Threads` which allows you to specify the number of threads to use.
+    `Expand` has the parameter `Threads` which allows you to specify the number of threads to use.
 Multithreading can improve performance when attempting to `Expand` a Wire to a large size.

 In our example below, we will be using `Expand` to teach John about multiplication with zeros.